ahaenggli/AzureAD-LDAP-wrapper/README.md

 If set to true there are more detailed logs in the console output.

+### LDAP_SECURE_ATTRIBUTES (optional)

+Allows to define secure attributes.
+Onlye superusers can see them all.
+Multiple attributes can be split by "|". (e.g. `customSecurityAttributes_*|PlannedDischargeDate`).

+### LDAP_SENSITIVE_ATTRIBUTES (optional)

+Allows to define sensitive attributes.
+Each user can see his own values, but not those of another user.
+Additionally, superusers can see them all, too.
+Multiple attributes can be split by "|". (e.g. `middlename|PrivatePhoneNumber`).

 ### LDAP_ALLOWCACHEDLOGINONFAILURE (default: true)

 allows login from cached sambaNTPassword.